 Elasticsearch index.lifecycle.name Setting

-The index.lifecycle.name setting in Elasticsearch is used to specify the name of the Index Lifecycle Management (ILM) policy to be applied to an index.
-This setting controls which lifecycle policy governs the various stages and actions an index will go through during its lifetime.
+The index.lifecycle.name setting in Elasticsearch is used to associate an index with a specific Index Lifecycle Management (ILM) policy.
+This setting controls which lifecycle policy is applied to the index, determining how the index is managed throughout its lifecycle.

 Example